AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

    ```

-* Ensure IBM fonts are copied under usr/share/fonts.
+* Ensure that IBM fonts are copied under usr/share/fonts.
-* Ensure ghost vulnerability fix glibc is available on the machine.
+* Ensure that ghost vulnerability fix glibc is available on the machine.
-* Ensure that the latest versions of 32-bit libcurl, libcrypto, and libssl libraries are installed on the system.
-Also create symlinks /usr/lib/libcurl.so (or libcurl.a for AIX), /usr/lib/libcrypto.so (or libcrypto.a for AIX) and /usr/lib/libssl.so (or libssl.a for AIX) pointing to the latest versions (32-bit) of respective libraries.
+* Ensure that the latest versions of 32-bit lib curl, libcrypto, and libssl libraries are installed on the system.
+Also create symlinks /usr/lib/libcurl.so (or libcurl.a for AIX®), /usr/lib/libcrypto.so (or libcrypto.a for AIX®) and /usr/lib/libssl.so (or libssl.a for AIX®) pointing to the latest versions (32-bit) of respective libraries.

-* Perform the following steps for IBM SSL Socket provider:
+* Perform the following steps for IBM® SSL Socket provider:
-   1  Copy the java.security file from <WAS_Installed_JAVA>\jre\lib\security to any location on your AEM Forms server.
+   1  Copy the java.security file from <WAS_Installed_JAVA>\jre\lib\security to any location on your AEM Forms Server.
 The default location is Default Location is = <WAS_Installed>\Appserver\java_1.7_64\jre\lib\security.

-   1 Edit the java.security file at the copied location and change the default SSL Socket factories with JSSE2 factories (Use JSSE2 factories instead of WebSphere).
+   1 Edit the java.security file at the copied location and change the default SSL Socket factories with JSSE2 factories (Use JSSE2 factories instead of WebSphere®).

    Change the following default JSSE socket factories: